helmuthdu/automate-frontend-workflow/README.md

 ### Branch Protection

-Adding the workflows is just one step, you also need to configure your branch's rules.
+Adding the workflows is just one step, you also need to configure the branch rules.
 Open your repository in [GitHub](https://github.com) and go to `Settings` -> `Branches`.

 ![github_settings_branches.png](docs/public/github_settings_branches.png)